Intersection Accident Claims in Ada, OK

 Witness Statements

-Other drivers, pedestrians, and bystanders offer corroboration.
+Other drivers, pedestrians, and bystanders may be deciding evidence.

 Police Reports and Citations

-Police documentation establish key facts.
+Crash investigation reports establish key facts.

 Cell Phone Records

-Driver phone activity records may establish distraction.
+Driver phone activity records may reveal distraction.

 Common Insurance Defenses